Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Gasometer Town photo

-ABOVE: Aerial view of "G-town" during construction, showing the four converted gasometers.
+ABOVE: An aerial view of "G-town" during construction, showing the four converted gasometers.
 A glass bridge connects the historic structures to a new entertainment center.

 "G-town," as the locals call it, includes: